Kloudle/kloudle-kubernetes-onboarding/README.md

 ### If your cluster is internal / not reachable over the Internet

 This is meant to be run on a jumpbox or a machine that can reach the cluster.
-The script
+The script does the following

-- installs Tinyproxy and sets up a HTTP/HTTPS proxy
+- installs `Tinyproxy`` and sets up a HTTP/HTTPS proxy
 - creates ReadOnly resources in the target cluster

 ```bash